Grove City College: 21st century

+Observatory

-The college acquired an observatory from Edinboro University of Pennsylvania in February 2008 that will be used for astronomy classes as well as faculty and student research.
-The observatory's telescope will be operated remotely, from the college's main campus – more than 60 mi away.
-The purchase of the property, three buildings, and equipment inside will pave the way for the addition of an astronomy minor on campus.
-Through this observatory, the college's physics department plans to work with area public schools as well as other colleges and universities on educational and research projects and draw prospective students who are looking for strong physics programs and astronomy coursework.
+The college acquired an astronomical observatory with three buildings and equipment from Edinboro University of Pennsylvania in February 2008, to be used for education, with an astronomy minor, and research.
+The observatory's telescopes are operated remotely from the college's main campus more than 60 mi away.
+The college's physics department intended to use the observatory to work with other educational institutions in the area.

 Academics

 Grove City offers 55 majors in the liberal arts, sciences, and engineering.
 The college is accredited by the Middle States Commission on Higher Education.
-The college's electrical and computer and mechanical engineering programs are accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET).
-Most recently, the Bachelor of Science in Social Work program was approved as a candidate for accreditation through the specialized accreditation offered through the Council on Social Work Education.
+The college's electrical, computer, and mechanical engineering programs are accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET).
+The Bachelor of Science in Social Work program was approved as a candidate for specialized accreditation offered through the Council on Social Work Education.
 In 2019, Grove City announced a new partnership with Butler County Community College to provide a Bachelor of Science in Nursing degree.

-Many students choose Grove City explicitly for its Christian environment and traditional Humanities curriculum.
-A three-year required Humanities sequence focuses on the origin, development, and implications of civilization's seminal ideas and worldviews.
+Grove City intends to provide a Christian environment and traditional humanities curriculum.
+A three-year required humanities sequence focuses on the origin, development, and implications of civilization's seminal ideas and worldviews.
 The courses cover content that includes religion, philosophy, history and philosophy of science, literature, art and music.
-Because of its strong adherence to freedom and minimal government interference, Grove City College is considered to be one of America's foremost colleges that teach the ideas of the Austrian School of Economics.
-The post-1938 personal papers of Ludwig Von Mises, are housed in the archive of Grove City College.
-Grove City College also hosts the Austrian Student Scholars Conference.
-Annually done in February, a collection of students from around the United States present research papers on the history of economic thought or on current developments within the Austrian School of Thought.
-In addition to traditional business programs, Grove City also offers a degree in Entrepreneurship and a degree in Business Economics.
+Grove City College claims to adhere to principles of freedom and minimal government interference; it teaches the ideas of the Austrian School of Economics.
+The post-1938 personal papers of Ludwig Von Mises are housed in the archive of Grove City College.
+Grove City College also hosts the annual Austrian Student Scholars Conference every February: a group of students from around the United States present research papers on the history of economic thought or on current developments within the Austrian School of Thought.
+In addition to traditional business programs, Grove City offers degrees in Entrepreneurship and in Business Economics.

 Reputation and rankings

-Grove City College was ranked 225 of 498 in 2023 Forbes list of Top Colleges, and 4 of 41 in their Region in 2024 U.S. News & World Report Rankings.
+Grove City College was ranked 225 of 498 in the 2023 Forbes list of Top Colleges, and 4 of 41 in its region in the 2024 U.S. News & World Report Rankings.

+It is also ranked as number 2 in Best Value Schools in the 2026 U.S. News & World Report Rankings.